cbenoit2/ETF-Simulator/README.md

   -  Automatically tests and adjusts algorithm-created ETF compositions based on custom-defined strategies.

 - #### Portfolio Simulation:
-  - Calculates monthly total returns for each ETF in the portfolio, with the option to compare the ETF's returns to returns that would have been achieved if the user invested in the S&P500 index instead.
+  - Calculates monthly total returns for each ETF in the portfolio, with the option to compare the ETF's returns to returns achieved by the S&P500 index.

 ### **Usage:**
 Run ETFBuilderApplication with the following VM option: --add-exports=javafx.base/com.sun.javafx.event=org.controlsfx.controls